Anatomy of a Webpage: 8 Tips to Boost SEO & Conversion Rates

 When a visitor lands on a page from a search engine, they are searching for a unique piece of information.

 When implemented correctly, Schema can boost how your brand and web pages are displayed in the search engine result pages.
-Whilst schema is not a corresponding ranking factor; it does aid search engines better interpret your content, thus improving ranking.
+Whilst schema is not a corresponding ranking factor; it does aid search engines to better interpret your content, thus improving ranking.

 So, focus on including: